Balance Disorders and Abnormal Gait: Types, Diagnosis, and Recovery

 Performance tests can be used to assess individual gait difficulties.
 Other possible tests to identify causes include:

-Diagnosis and Testing methods may vary because the causes can be many of an unsteady gait.
+Diagnosis and testing methods may vary because the cause can be an unsteady gait.
 An MRI or CT scan can test your brain and spinal cord.
 Your doctor will look for which part of the nervous system is contributing to your gait and balance problems.

 Treatments may include medications and physical therapy.
 A doctor may prescribe medication to reduce unsteady gait if you have the following conditions: